Best

 Transactions

-Unlike other major metro areas in Canada, such as Toronto real estate or Vancouver real estate, as recently as two years ago condo apartments were a relatively small part of Calgary's real estate market.
-Two years ago, they made up close to one-seventh of total home sales and a much smaller proportion of sales volume in dollars due to their lower prices.
-Currently, they constitute close to one-third of homes sold in the Calgary real estate market.
+Unlike other major metro areas in Canada, such as Toronto real estate or Vancouver real estate, condo apartments have historically been a relatively small part of Calgary's real estate market.
+In recent years, their share surged, reaching close to one-third of total home sales at their peak in 2024, driven by affordability pressures and strong investor demand.
+Since then, the condo segment has pulled back amid rising supply and softer demand, and currently accounts for about one-fifth of homes sold in the Calgary real estate market.

 Average Sold Price